Zeleo/atom-wildfly/README.md

 ## Description

 This Atom package allows you to run a Wildfly (formerly JBoss) Java Enterprise server within your editor.
 At this time, you will be able to fire up a server and view the log.
-The next step will deploy Java packages when they are built.
+The plugin also allows you to monitor archives and deploy them when they change.
 Eventually, debugging support in coordination with Java Atom packages will be implemented.

 ## Usage